-Redwood trees are the tallest trees on earth, often reaching heights of more than 300 feet and measuring 10 to 20 feet in diameter.
+Redwood trees (Sequoia sempervirens) are the tallest trees on earth, often reaching heights of more than 300 feet and measuring 10 to 20 feet in diameter.
 They take 400 to 500 years to reach maturity, and some redwoods currently living are over 1,500 years old, making them among the oldest living organisms on earth.
-As redwoods age, they lose their lower limbs, leaving a tall, columnar trunk; they are limited to the fog belt that stretches from Oregon to Northern California.
-The closest redwood to this playground is a lacquered and preserved cross-section in the American Museum of Natural History; Redwood Playground's name is not arboreal in origin.
+As redwoods age, they lose their lower limbs, leaving a tall, columnar trunk.
+The tallest and healthiest examples are found in the fog belt that stretches from Northern California to Oregon.
+The closest redwood to this playground is a lacquered and preserved cross-section in the American Museum of Natural History.
+The playground’s name is based on an anecdote about Cunningham Park.

 To accommodate the influx of people from the city to the suburbs, new parks were created and new roads were laid out.
 Between 1928 and 1944, the City of New York combined several adjoining parcels of land in order to establish what was originally called Hillside Park.
 One of the more notable parcels had been the site of the nation's first automobile highway.
-William K. Vanderbilt Jr. (1878-1944) built the 48-mile private toll road in 1908, and bootleggers made extensive use of it during Prohibition.
-But by 1938, competition from the newly expanded public highway system put the parkway out of business.
+William K. Vanderbilt Jr. (1878-1944) built the 48-mile private toll road in 1908 which was said to be the world’s first road designed and built for the automobile.
+During Prohibition, bootleggers made extensive use of it.
+By 1938, competition from the newly expanded public highway system put the parkway out of business.
 The property was donated to the city as parkland.
-Today, Vanderbilt's former parkway provides a tree-lined path for walkers, joggers, and bicycle riders to enjoy.
+Today, Vanderbilt’s former parkway provides a tree-lined path for walkers, joggers, and bicycle riders to enjoy.

 Directions to Cunningham Park